Man Utd refuse to give up on Sancho signing despite Dortmund claims | Goal.com

 Man Utd refuse to give up on Sancho signing despite Dortmund claims

-Manchester United are refusing to give up in their pursuit of Jadon Sancho despite Borussia Dortmuind insisting that the winger will not be leaving the club this summer.
+Manchester United are refusing to give up in their pursuit of Jadon Sancho despite Borussia Dortmund insisting that the winger will not be leaving the club this summer.

 Sancho is Ole Gunnar Solskjaer’s number one transfer target this summer, with talks having begun over the future of the 20-year-old.